-Disclaimer: Information in this blog post is meant to be used as a helpful guide, not legal advice.
-If you need help with a tax question, please consult a skilled tax professional.
+Disclaimer: Information in this blog post is meant to be used as a helpful guide and for educational purposes only, not legal or tax advice.
+If you need help with a tax question, please consult a skilled CPA.

 Rejoice in this: Rarely do homeowners have to pay taxes on the money they make from selling their house.
 The IRS allows you to exclude up to $250,000 (or $500,000 if you’re married) of “capital gain” on your main home, which for most sellers covers the gamut.